dyndle/dyndle-web/docusaurus/docs/303-Adding your own routes.md

 ---
 id: adding-routes
 title: Adding your own routes
+description: Documentation for Dyndle
 sidebar_label: Adding your own routes
 ---

 If you use Dyndle, you still own the web application and it is up to you to set up the routes in any way you would like.
-However, if you want to use Dyndle MVC features such as controllers and model binders, you need to set up an area as explained [here](installation#register-area).
+However, if you want to use Dyndle MVC features such as controllers and model binders, you need to set up an area as explained [here](manual-installation#register-area).

 Next to the AreaName that must be overriden, `BaseModuleAreaRegistration` also defines two virtual methods that may be overriden: `RegisterRoutes` and `RegisterTypes`.
 Both of these methods are called from [`RegisterArea`](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.arearegistration.registerarea?view=aspnet-mvc-5.2).